lajm-programming/introduction-to-python-2023/Week01/Week01_Tasks.md

 ### Problem 4

-Write a program that prints the elements of the list.
+a) Write a program that prints the elements of the list.

 List: ["Dan", "Linda", "Jonas", "Simona", "Michael"]

+b) Find the index of the first occurrence of "Jonas".
+What is the value of the index?
+Access "Jonas" by index.

+c) How can be accessed the last element of the list?

 ### Problem 5

-Write a program that prints keys and values of the dictionary.
+a) Write a program that prints keys and values of the dictionary.

 Dictionary: